The Sedona Conference® Working Group SeriesSM

 Intersection of the Patent and Antitrust Laws - Working Group 4

-The mission of Working Group 4 is to create guidelines to help courts resolve disputes on the intersection of the patent and antitrust laws.
+The mission of Working Group 4 was to create guidelines to help courts resolve disputes on the intersection of the patent and antitrust laws.
 Extensive dialogue about the initial draft work product was conducted at the fall 2005 Sedona Antitrust Conference, the 2006 Sedona Patent Litigation Conference, and during subsequent meetings of the Working Group.
 A public comment version of the Introduction was published in 2007.
-The final Commentary will be published in early 2010, after which a discussion forum on the topic will continue for members of the Working Group SeriesSM.
+The final Commentary was published in December 2010.

 The Markman Process and Claim Construction - Working Group 5

 The mission of Working Group 5 was to develop a set of “best practices” for the courts to facilitate claim construction in patent litigation, and to maximize efficiency and minimize inconsistency in the Markman process consistent with F.R.C.P.
 1. The Working Group issued a public comment version of its recommendations in June 2006.
-A final version is set for publication in the first quarter of 2010, after which a discussion forum on the topic will continue for members of the Working Group SeriesSM.
+A final version was published in February 2012.

 International Electronic Information Management, Discovery and Disclosure - Working Group 6